-Priorities assigned to recommendations are based on the following criteria:
+Priorities assigned to issues identified are based on the following criteria:

-Priority 1 (High) Fundamental control weaknesses that require the immediate attention of management to mitigate significant exposure to risk.
-Priority 2 (Medium) Control weakness that represent an exposure to risk and require timely action.
+Fundamental control weaknesses that require the immediate attention of management to mitigate significant exposure to risk Priority 2 (Medium) Control weakness that represent an exposure to risk and require timely action.
 Priority 3 (Low) Although control weaknesses are considered to be relatively minor and low risk, action to address still provides an opportunity for improvement.
-May also apply to areas considered to be of best practice
+May also apply to areas considered to be of best practice.